timweisbarth/attention-based-energy-forecasting/README.md

 # How to use

 The `./scripts/Expxx.../` folders are the central objects of this repository.
-They contain shell scripts and IPython notebooks with the configurations of each model run.
+They contain shell scripts and IPython notebooks with the configurations of each model run of an Experiment `Expxx...`.
 They also contain an IPython notebook with the analysis.
-The mapping between the thesis' chapters, figures and tables to the repositories folders can be found in the file mapping.md.
+The mapping between the thesis' chapters, figures and tables to the repositories folders can be found in the file `mapping.md`.

-Each experiment Expxx... in ./scripts has a corresponding folder in ./checkpoints and ./results.
+Each experiment `Expxx...` in `./scripts` has a corresponding folder in `./checkpoints` and `./results`.
 Checkpoints contains the train vs. val plot of each model run and (if saved) the model weights.
-The results folder contains the forecast and ground truth of each experiment Expxx as well as an aggregation of its evaluation metrics in a single csv file.
+The results folder contains the forecast and ground truth of each experiment `Expxx` as well as an aggregation of its evaluation metrics in a single `.csv` file.

 ## Details